Morecambe Winter Gardens, Morecambe, Lancashire

 Ghosts of Morecambe Winter Gardens

-Several paranormal investigators who have been to the building reported that they were able to record several EVP’s or electronic voice phenomenon.
-They have also reported seeing footprints in areas of the building where nobody has been, as well as hearing strange sounds and voices.
+Several paranormal investigators who have been to the building reported that they were able to record several EVP’s or electronic voice phenomena.
+They have also reported seeing footprints in areas of the building where nobody has been and hearing strange sounds and voices.

-People have said that while they were in the building they could hear footsteps following them around, as well as the sound of men howling in torment.
+People have said that while they were in the building, they could hear footsteps following them around and the sound of men howling in torment.

 You May Also Like...

 Search Haunted Hotels